openaps/docs/docs/docs/Build Your Rig/step-2-wifi-dependencies.md

 To get your first wifi connection set up and install OpenAPS, you'll need to log in to the rig via the console.
 Follow the [console login directions](../Build Your Rig/logging-into-rig-serial) to get a console window open, then the rest of the instructions below.

 ### Bootstrap script

 If you're not already, make sure you're logged into your rig via root.
 You should see `root@jubilinux` on the command prompt.

 The box below is the Bootstrap script, which will set up your first wifi network connection and install dependencies.
 Copy this text (all of it in the box):

-TODO: this differs from the scripts in oref0, see if I can pull directly from there - otherwise either update or only link

 ```
 #!/bin/bash